Many people turn to spellwork to harness a sense of control over their lives.

 Are you worn out more easily than others?
 Does your emotional stamina wane throughout the day?

-Do you feel that you have a private life that’s difficult to relay to others or is hard to translate?
+Do you feel that you have a private internal life that’s difficult to relay to others?

 Do you believe in magical circumstances but also freewill?